 Instructions

-- Set your oven to the lowest heat or “keep warm” setting and lay a cookie sheet inside so you can store pancakes as you make them.
+- Preheat oven to the lowest setting or “keep warm”.
+Place a cookie sheet inside to keep pancakes warm.

-- Prep 3 mixing bowls, one for dry ingredients, one for wet and one to beat the egg whites (for extra fluffy pancakes!)
+- Prepare 3 mixing bowls: one for dry ingredients, one for wet ingredients, and one for egg whites.

-- Next, divide the egg whites in one bowl on it’s own and add the yolks to another bowl.
+- Separate egg whites into one bowl and egg yolks into another bowl.

-- In the bowl with the yolks, add the well mixed coconut cream or pumpkin puree, vanilla extract and milk.
-Mix well and then pour the wet into the dry mix and incorporate until you have a thick batter.
+- In the bowl with the egg yolks, add coconut cream or pumpkin puree, vanilla extract, and milk.
+Mix well.
+Pour wet ingredients into dry ingredients and mix until a thick batter forms.

 Notes